progsysseminar15/progsys/writeups/Rosenblum91.md

 metal) are already used to keep hot data in fast read/write locations.
 I wonder if the authors' insights regarding treating hot/cold segments differently could be extended to put hot segments in SSDs.

+### K. Shankari
+#### Overview
+This paper describes a file system structure that is optimized to use the disk efficiently for small writes.
+It does so by always appending writes to the end of a "log".
+It uses a combination of threading (index across segments of the file) and compaction (make the segments contiguous) in order to deal with segmented files.
+One would expect that this would work for large sequential reads too, specially after the compaction has run, but there are already techniques for sequential accesses to large files.

+It would be interesting to explore what would happen if you never deleted data from the disk.
+Would that eliminate the need for threading and compaction?
+It does not appear to be the case because you might still want to append to existing files, which would cause the file to be segmented and require threading.
+It might even make it harder, because if there are no holes, we cannot compact the data to be contiguous again.

+A naive but wildly inefficient technique to overcome that would be to write a new copy of the entire file every time that it was appended.
+But even with assuming infinite, no-cost storage, that would force you to read the file before appending to it, which will make appends to large files inefficient.
+The other option is to have a very efficient index and just always thread the files.
+This is the equivalent of logging by timestamp in a database.
+The index would need to be distributed in order to support distributing the load physically.
+That must be what the current sharded databases do.
+I wonder how efficient they are with small read/writes versus large ones.
+Theoretically, the SQL databases avoid this by segmenting the data even further so that all accesses are small ones (one row at a time), so that the workload is more predictable.

+But that might not be true any more with support for CLOBs and with NoSQL databases.
+It would be interesting to look up the performance metrics of those databases.